Your cart is currently empty!

 Click for more

-Among adults in recovery from anorexia or another eating disorder, there's a theory that to recover, your weight needs to overshoot for a while.
+Among some adults in recovery from an eating disorder — especially anorexia — there's a theory that to recover, a person's weight needs to overshoot for a while.

-Bloggers report that overshoot was necessary to normalise their beliefs and behaviours and to improve their mood.
-The eating disorder disappeared once and for all as extreme hunger drove weight above the target they were given.
+They report that overshoot was necessary to normalise their own beliefs and behaviours and to improve their mood.
+Extreme hunger drove their weight significantly above the target they were given.
+The important point is that as this happened, the eating disorder disappeared permanently.

 Some parents have shared similar experiences about their child.